- The Monsters of the Wailing Prison

 LEGO's first Marvel game differentiates itself from past games in the series in its massive action sequences.
 In this rare case, the game didn't have to be based off of any books or films, and this gave TT Games the chance to let go with their character combinations and boss battles.
 The first level is a great example of this.
 The game starts you off as Iron Man and The Hulk, only you're downtown in New York fighting against Sandman and Abomination.
 As you progress through the sand-drenched streets, Spider-man will join your party.
 Sandman will send all sorts of obstacles your way, building up walls that only Hulk can smash through and using his massive size to toss helicopters through buildings.
 It may only be a family-friendly LEGO game, but it delivers the same kind of epic feeling that watching The Avengers for the first time did.
 Seeing these heroes and villains stack up against each other in unique and unpredictable ways throughout the campaign is exhilerating and oftentimes funny.

 LEGO Marvel Superheroes is an absolute blast for kids and adults alike.
-It's clear that there's plenty of passion for the Marvel universe at TT Games, as even bit players like Howard the Duck get their moments before the credits roll.
+It's clear that there's plenty of passion for the Marvel universe at TT Games, as even bit players like Howard the Duck get their moment before the credits roll.
 Furthermore, the cheesy humor nails the writing of oldschool comics, and the massive battle sequences are among the most thrilling you'll find on next-gen consoles.
 This is both the LEGO game and the Marvel game we've all been waiting for.

 New comments are currently disabled.